fabric8-analytics/fabric8-analytics-jobs/README.md

 ## Job failures

 If a job fails, there is inserted a log entry to database.
-This entry is basically an empty job (when run it does nothing) with information that describe failure (traceback) and job arguments.
+This entry is basically an empty job (when run it does nothing) with information that describe failure (trace back) and job arguments.

 ## Implementing a job